-

 A message from Southern Regional Director Nancy Díaz:

-Join us at Trailside Brewing Company for these upcoming installments of Hendersonville Green Drinks, presented in partnership by MountainTrue, Conserving Carolina, and Trailside Brewing Co.
-Green Drinks is a great opportunity to learn more about current environmental issues, have relevant discussions, and meet with like-minded people.
+Join us at Trailside Brewing Co for these upcoming spring and summer ‘24 installments of Hendersonville Green Drinks, presented by MountainTrue, Conserving Carolina, and Trailside Brewing Co:

 🍺 4/11 from 5:30-7pm: “Hendersonville Water and Sewer Utility Update” w/ Utilities Director Adam Steurer